 English Language Learners in the Classroom

->

-> Avery County Schools values the linguistic and cultural diversity that our language minority students bring to the classroom.
-Our goal is to facilitate English language acquisition while honoring students' heritage language, recognizing the advantages of bilingualism in our increasingly interconnected world.
+Avery County Schools values the linguistic and cultural diversity that our heritage-language speaking students bring to the classroom.
+Our goal is to facilitate English language acquisition while honoring students' heritage language, recognizing the advantages of multilingualism in our increasingly interconnected world.

->

-> Resources for teachers of English Learners
+Resources for teachers of English Learners

 Identifying English Learner Students